-Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.
+Core Web Vitals are a set of real-world website performance metrics that Google considers critical to user experience.

-…they’ll have a direct influence on search rankings.
+And Google has repeatedly stated that they have a direct influence on search rankings.

-- EXACTLY what they are
+• EXACTLY what they are

-- How they’ll influence your Google rankings
+• How they influence your Google rankings

-- How Google measures them
+• How Google measures them

-- Where you can see your site’s Core Web Vitals
+• Where you can see your site’s Core Web Vitals

-- How to find and fix common issues with each of the three Core Web Vitals
+• How to find and fix common issues with each of the three Core Web Vitals

 You can skip to a section using the menu below.